Tony Banks (musician): Film scores

 In 1978, Banks and Rutherford were asked by musician and producer Rupert Hine to write music for the horror film The Shout (1978), after David Bowie was originally booked but failed to attend sessions.
 Hine recommended Genesis, and organised recording in a church without Collins as he was unavailable at short notice.
 The main theme that they developed was later featured on "From the Undertow" on Banks's solo album A Curious Feeling.

 Banks's first major film score was for the 1983 loose remake The Wicked Lady (1983), for director Michael Winner.
 The soundtrack was released in April 1983 on Atlantic Records.

 Around 1983, Banks was asked by director Peter Hyams to score the soundtrack to 2010: The Year We Make Contact (1984), the sequel to the popular science fiction film 2001: A Space Odyssey (1968), having liked his work for The Shout.
 However, the "masses" of music Banks had written was poorly received by Hyams which led to his departure from the project, leaving Banks disappointed.
 With months to spare, Banks accepted the job of scoring another science fiction film, Lorca and the Outlaws (1984), which came with no salary.
 Its low budget prevented Banks from using a professional studio, so he wrote the music using his own 16-track machine.
-Banks was also a contender to compose the music for The Terminator and was sent the script.

 His next soundtrack was the drama film Quicksilver (1986).
 Banks recalled the directors were more supportive towards him and the process went smoothly, but disliked their demand for more straightforward songs on the soundtrack in order to have a hit single that they could release.
 Among the tracks recorded was "Shortcut to Somewhere", a collaboration with Marillion singer Fish, which became the only single from Banks's solo career to chart in the UK when it reached number 75.

 Selections of music written for Lorca and the Outlaws and Quicksilver were later released on Banks's compilation album Soundtracks (1986).